 This route is for both motorbikes and cars.
 The road may be longer than several tens of kilometers.
 But this road is less traveled, so it is quite safe.

 Where to stay in Ha Giang?

-Hotels in Ha Giang often run out of rooms, especially on holidays.
-In October and December, when the buckwheat flowers bloom, almost hotels, hostels or hotels in Ha Giang are run out of the room.
+Note: Hotels in Ha Giang often run out of rooms, especially on holidays.
+In October and December, when the buckwheat flowers bloom, almost homestay, hostels or hotels in Ha Giang are run out of the room.
 Room rates in peak seasons are always high, but if going on normal days is not too expensive.

-Should stay at a hotel, motel or homestay when traveling to Ha Giang?
+Should stay at a hotel, motel, or homestay when traveling to Ha Giang?

 Maybe you have seen many photos of Ha Giang, but there will be no words to describe the beauty here until you see it with your own eyes.
 Here are the famous tourist destinations you cannot ignore when coming to Ha Giang.

 Perhaps no tourists come to Ha Giang without visiting the Lung Cu Flagpole.
 From this flagpole to the North pole of the country is about 2km.
 But in the subconscious of Vietnamese people, this is still a symbol of Vietnam.